forcedotcom/cli/releasenotes/README.md

 * NEW: Poll for status of a deployment when you run `project deploy report` with the new `--wait` flag.
 If you specify this flag, the command polls for the status every second until the timeout of `--wait` minutes.
 If you don't specify the `--wait` flag, the command simply checks and displays the status of the deploy; the command doesn't poll for the status.

     We also added the `--target-org` flag to `project deploy report`.
 You usually don't need to specify this flag because the cached deploy job already references the org to which you deployed.
-But if you run `project deploy report` on a computer different than the one from which you originally deployed, then you must specify the `--target-org` and it must point to the same org.
-If it doesn't, you get an error.
+But if you run `project deploy report` on a computer different than the one from which you originally deployed, and the default org is different from the deployment org, then you must specify `--target-org`.
+The flag must point to the same deployment org; if it doesn't, you get an error.

     Finally, you no longer get an error if you run `project deploy resume` on a deployment that finished.
 Instead you get a message telling you that it completed and then the deploy results.
 (GitHub discussion [#2300](https://github.com/forcedotcom/cli/discussions/2300) and issues [#2293](https://github.com/forcedotcom/cli/issues/2293), [#2297](https://github.com/forcedotcom/cli/issues/2297), [#2078](https://github.com/forcedotcom/cli/issues/2078).  plugin-deploy-retrieve PRs [#762](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/762) and [#758](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/758))

 * CHANGE: We removed the `package version retrieve` command that we announced on 9/15/23.
 This feature isn't quite ready for prime time, so we're removing it for now while we make improvements.
 We'll let you know after it's back up. (plugin-packaging PR [#447](https://github.com/salesforcecli/plugin-packaging/pull/447))

-* FIX: When you create a package version with the `package version create` command, the command now searches for profiles in only the package directories specified by the original `package create` command.
+* FIX: When you create a package version with the `package version create` command, the command now searches for profiles in the package directories defined in `sfdx-project.json`.
 (GitHub issue [#2336](https://github.com/forcedotcom/cli/issues/2336), packaging PR [#397](https://github.com/forcedotcom/packaging/pull/397))

 * FIX: Salesforce DX projects now support the PricingRecipe metadata type.